Limerick city children ‘pummelling’ each other in filmed ‘fight clubs’

 Cllr Crowe, who is based in Parteen, in south east Clare, said he reported the “Irish Drillting Snapchat” group to gardaí on Sunday night after having viewed the “disgusting” videos shared among members of the group.

-He described other videos as “Other videos are “far more sinister” and described them as “basically random attack videos”.
+He said other videos are “far more sinister” and described them as “basically random attack videos”.

 One of the random victims was a “teenager I know personally”, he said.